Chuckatuck

 Wills’ Corner / Cherry Grove Road

 The majority of the floors, windows, hinges, and woodwork are original to the house.
-The house had not been occupied for at least 60 years prior to the renovation and had never had electricity or plumbing.
+The house had not been occupied for at least 60 years before the renovation and had never had electricity or plumbing.
 The house originally had two chimneys with six working fireplaces, which were removed, probably in the 1940s, and replaced with a central chimney to accommodate coal stoves.

-The parlor, the largest and most formal room of the house, would have been used for multiple purposes, including business meetings, entertaining guests, and various household chores, including spinning.
+The parlor, the largest and most formal room in the house, would have been used for multiple purposes, including business meetings, entertaining guests, and various household chores, such as spinning.
 Artifacts found in the house during the renovation include a broken pane of glass with the signature of John Godwin and a date of May 1784, a flint-lock pistol with powder horn, a child’s shoe, the bottom of a wine bottle, an ink well, and other items.
 Names etched on an old window in the Lawrence home are those of:

 • Virginia G. Galt